Department of Art + Design,

 Art Education is a screened major.
 The prerequisites and procedures for screening are listed below.
 Admission into the university and into the Department of Art + Design does not guarantee admission into the Art Education major.

-Screening into the art education major will take place yearly on the last Friday in September
+Screening into the art education major will take place yearly on the First Friday in September

 Students may apply at the beginning of the fall of their junior year having achieved a minimum of 60 credit hours.
 Admission into the university and into the Department of Art + Design does not guarantee admission into the Art Education major.